Anduin2017/jquery-disable-with/README.md

 <input type="submit" value="sign in" data-disable-with="Signing in..." />
 ```

 Run your app and click sign in button.
+When user is submitting the form, the sign in button will be disabled, and the text will be changed to 'Signing in...' so that user won't press it again until the server resposne.

-When user is submitting the form, the sign in button will be disabled, and the text will be changed to 'Signing in...'
+Support with jQuery validation.